Fire and rescue services

 Full travel advice: Local contacts

-Protests are common in Belgrade and other towns and cities across Serbia.
-They are usually peaceful but can turn violent or cause major disruptions to traffic and public transport.
+Protests are common in Belgrade and other towns and cities across Serbia and have increased regularly since November 2024.
+They have usually been peaceful, but there have also been violent clashes, which have caused major traffic and public transport disruptions.
 Foreigners have been detained after attending protests.

 To protect yourself during periods of unrest: